Simon-cod/Cart-253/Topics/Variation_Jam/The_Hero_1st_variation/README.md

 ## Description

-Control a cube and moves across the room by jumping from one platform to another.
+Control a hero and moves across the room by jumping from one platform to another.
 Don't forget to avoid the deadly lava.

 ## Brainstorm: